M1ck4/MichaelAngel.io/the_codex/misc/Counter-AI_Rogue_Operations_Plan.md

 Consumer Protection Laws: Update laws to protect consumers from harms caused by AI products.

-20. CULTURAL AND SOCIAL CONSIDERATIONS
+## CULTURAL AND SOCIAL CONSIDERATIONS

-20.1 Cultural Sensitivity

 ### Respecting Diversity: